eyueldk/langchain-puppeteer-middleware/README.md

 ## Available Tools

-The middleware provides the following tools:
+The library provides the following tools:

 - **`goto`** - Navigate to a URL in the current browsing session
 - **`click`** - Click an element using a CSS selector